HOW TO CHOOSE GROUT LIKE A PRO

 Bleach – definitely not a kid-friendly option, but if all else fails, bleach might be the only answer for hardcore stains on grout.
 Open all the windows, remove your favourite activewear (there’s nothing like a bleach splash to ruin your favourite jumper) and follow the instructions on the bottle.
 Scrub in-between the tiles and rinse well when finished.

-Grout pens – I haven’t tried these myself, but I have a friend who swears by them.
+Grout pens – We haven’t tried these, but Lana has a friend who swears by them.
 You can buy these from your local hardware store.
 Apparently, they’re super simple to use, you just draw over the grout lines and it’ll re-whiten discoloured or faded grout.
 Sounds amazing!

 Sounds like a job best left to the professionals?
 We’d love to hear if you’ve given it a go!